florianfesti/boxes/documentation/src/usermanual.rst

 Tabs are small bridges between the parts and surrounding material that keep the part from falling out.
 In theory their width should be affected by the burn parameter.
-But it is more practical to have both be separate so you can tune them separately.
+But it is more practical to have both independent so you can tune them separately.
 Most parts and generators support this features but there may be some that don't.

 For plywood values of 0.2 to 0.3mm still allow getting the parts out